binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 ---
 ## Subscribe and Send

-Every API call has the send functionality and several API calls provide the subscribe functionality.
+All API calls have a send functionality for making a request and receiving a response.
+Certain API calls also offer a subscribe functionality allowing for updates to be sent to your application when new information becomes available.

 ### Subscribe